-Currently, most indoor monitor systems basically rely on video recording and require cameras deployments in target areas.
-Techniques in computer vision and image processing are applied on the captured videos to extract information for real time detection and analysis [1]-[4].
+processing are applied on the captured videos to extract information for real time detection and analysis [1]-[4].
 However, conventional vision-based indoor monitor systems have many limitations.
 They cannot be installed in places requiring high level of privacy like restrooms or fitting rooms.
-Owing to the prevalence

-Copyright (c) 2012 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org. of malicious softwares on the Internet, vision-based indoor surveillance systems may lead to more dangers than protections, contradicting their intention.
+Owing to the prevalence of malicious softwares on the Internet, vision-based indoor surveillance systems may lead to more dangers than protections, contradicting their intention.
 Moreover, vision-based approaches have a fundamental requirement of a line-of-sight (LOS) environment with enough illumination is indispensable.

 On the other hand, sensing with the wireless signals to detect indoor events has gained a lot of attention [5].
 By utilizing the fact that the received radio frequency (RF) signals can be altered by the propagation environment, device-free indoor sensing systems are capable of capturing activities in the environment through the changes in received RF signals.
 Common features of RF signals to identify variations during signal transmission for indoor events detection include the received signal strength (RSS) and channel state information (CSI).
 Due to its susceptibility to the environmental changes, the RSS indicator (RSSI) has been applied to indicate and further recognize indoor activities [6]-[9].
-Sigg et al. proposed a method that links the patterns of RSSI fluctuation to different human activities [7].
-An approach where the direction of human movement was determined according to the RSSI degradation among different receivers was proposed in [8].
-Recently, a RSSI-based gesture recognition system was built where 7 gestures were identified with accuracy 56% [9].
+Sigg et al. [7] proposed a method that links the patterns of RSSI fluctuation to different human activities.
+An approach where the direction of human movement (HM) was determined according to the RSSI degradation among different receivers was proposed in [8].
+Recently, an RSSI-based gesture recognition system was built where seven gestures were identified with accuracy 56% [9].
 Furthermore, CSI information, including the amplitude and the phase, is now accessible in many commercial devices and has been used for indoor event detection [10]-[16].
 In [10], the first two largest eigenvalues of CSI correlation matrix were viewed as features to determine whether environment is static or dynamic.
-Abid et al. applied MIMO interference nulling technique to eliminate reflections off static objects and focus on a moving target, and used beam steering and smoothed MUSIC algorithm to extract the angle information of target [11].
-Han et al. treated the CSI in the 3×3 MIMO system independently and the standard deviations of the CSI were combined with SVM for human activity detection [12].
-In [13], in order to locate the client with a fixed AP, both the amplitudes of the CSI and the frequency diversity in OFDM specturm were used to build a model for calculating the distance between the AP and the client.
-In [14] the histograms of the CSI amplitudes were utilized to distinguish between different human activities.
-In [15] a coarse relationship between variation in CSI amplitudes and the number of persons present was established.
-Wang et al. proposed the CARM that leveraged the CSI-speed and CSI-activity models for detection [16].
+Adib and Katabi [11] applied MIMO interference nulling technique to eliminate reflections off static objects and focus on a moving target, and used beam steering and smoothed MUSIC algorithm to extract the angle information of target.
+Han et al. [12] treated the CSI in the 3×3 MIMO system independently and the standard deviations of the CSI were combined with SVM for human activity detection.
+In [13], in order to locate the client with a fixed access point (AP), both the amplitudes of the CSI and the frequency diversity in OFDM spectrum were used to build a model for calculating the distance between the AP and the client.
+In [14], the histograms of the CSI amplitudes were utilized to distinguish between different human activities.
+In [15], a coarse relationship between variation in CSI amplitudes and the number of persons present was established.
+Wang et al. [16] proposed the CARM that leveraged the CSI-speed and CSI-activity models for detection.
 Moreover, a lip reading system based on WiFi signals was developed where the features of mouth motions were extracted through the discrete wavelet packet decomposition on CSI's amplitudes and classified with the help of dynamic time wrapping [17].
 However, most aforementioned CSI-based indoor sensing systems rely on only the amplitudes of the CSI, whereas the phase information is discarded regardless of how informative it is.